 Note, I didn’t say, “Get a power meter”.
 A lot of you already have one, but not nearly as many of you are using it effectively.
 Cameron put an SRM on his Trek Superfly 100 Pro and worked with CTS Coaches Daniel Matheny, Adam Pulford, and Jane Rynbrandt (who all specialize in training with MTB power meters) on dialing in the trails and efforts that would provide the most effective training stimuli.
 He downloaded and analyzed his data (something many power meter users fail to do, surprisingly).
 And he raced with his power meter, not so much for pacing purposes (although that is a great way to use power in competition as well), but more so we could get an accurate picture of his race-day efforts.

 Cameron’s 2012 was incredible.
 His domination of mountain bike races in Colorado was so complete that we started kidding with him by asking him each week if maybe he’d let someone else win for a change.
 But what I really love is that he had a monumental season by doing exactly what we do with all of our athletes.
-When you call CTS to see if coaching is for you, the guy you’re talking to is the living embodiment of what we do.
 He’s happily married, has a healthy social life, a house, a career, and he’s a kick-ass endurance athlete!
-If you want to know what we can do for you, call Cameron*.
-He knows.

 Have a great weekend!